asomoza/image_artisan_z/README.md

 # Image Artisan Z

 Image Artisan Z is a desktop app for generating images with local models.
 It is made to run on your computer without needing a browser.
+For the moment it just runs Z-Image models and Flux.2 models

 This project is under active development.

-## What you can do

-- Generate images from a text prompt
-- Keep models and results on disk, under folders you choose

 ## Requirements